15th Field Artillery Regiment (United States): Cold War – present

 Both the 6th Bn, 15th Arty, and the 7th Bn, 15th Arty, were deployed to South Vietnam in 1967.
 The 6-15th served in nine major campaigns from May 1967 to November 1969, while the 7-15th served in 13 major campaigns from July 1967 to November 1971 throughout much of II Corps in places like Phu Cat, Pleiku, and An Khe, as well as various firebases throughout the Central Highlands.
 2nd Lt Harold Bascom Durham Jr., a forward observer with Battery C, 6th Battalion, would be posthumously awarded the Medal of Honor for his actions during the Battle of Ong Thanh on 17 October 1967.

 The 7-15th was inactivated after the Vietnam War, reactivated in the late 1980s to serve with the 7th Infantry Division, until it was once again inactivated.
 Prior to being made inactive, B Btry, 7th Bn, 15th Arty, were deployed to Panama in advance of Operation Just Cause.
 B Battery, 15th Field Artillery, was also activated at the same time as a separate battery as the 7th Infantry Division's general support battery, 8 X 155mm howitzers configured as two firing platoons.
-CPT Don Spiece commanded B Battery, 15th Field Artillery, from 1983-1985 as its first commander.
+CPT Don Spiece commanded B Battery, 15th Field Artillery, from 1983 to 1985 as its first commander.
 B Battery, 15th Field Artillery, was inactivated at the same time as the 7-15th.
-The 1st Bn, 15th FA, served with the 2nd ID at Camp Casey, Korea, from 1988–2015, defending the Korean Demilitarized Zone (DMZ) separating North and South Korea.
+The 1st Bn, 15th FA, served with the 2nd ID at Camp Casey, Korea, from 1988 to 2015, defending the Korean Demilitarized Zone (DMZ) separating North and South Korea.